 So what does this mean for you?

-But here’s another thing we can take away: If you’re in the midst of a desperate situation, where you’re praying earnestly for something and you really need God to move on your behalf, perhaps you should consider doing something to help someone else.
+Here’s another thing we can take away: If you’re in the midst of a desperate situation, where you’re praying hard and really need God to move, maybe you should consider doing something to help someone else.

-Sometimes, helping others is the key to heart change that leads to breakthrough in our own lives.
+Helping others changes your heart.
+And that heart change leads to breakthrough in other areas of life.
 Giving gets God’s attention because it changes us.

-If you really need God to show up and help you in your life, try showing up to help someone else.
+If you really need God to show up and help you, start by showing up to help someone else.